-- The ARA provided no comments regarding the Agency Plan. - The ARHA has not taken any action as a result of the ARA meetings, other than the actions already outlined the Agency Plan documents.
+- o The ARA did/did not provided comments regarding the Agency Plan. - The ARHA has/has not taken any action as a result of the ARA meetings, other than the actions already outlined the Agency Plan documents

 B. The RAB indicated no challenges to the Plan.